AutoChengh/EmergencyIndex/README.md

 # Emergency Index (EI): A two-dimensional surrogate safety measure considering vehicles' interaction depth
 Surrogate safety measures (SSMs) such as Time-to-Collision (TTC) are classic metrics that align with people's intuitive understanding of safety and have now become essential standards for assessing autonomous vehicles' safety.
 - However, are there moments when you're unsure how to calculate TTC?
 For instance, during merging events or multi-angle conflict scenarios at complex intersections?
 - Do you ever feel that the TTC calculation logic may be too simplistic for safety assessment?
-For example, in the situations shown in the figure, is the risk truly the same?
+For example, in the situations shown in the Figure 1, is the risk truly the same?

 <p align="center">
   <img src="The_shortcoming_of_TTC.png" alt="animated" width="55%" height="55%"/>